nielsvanhooy/py-cursus-work/python-beginner/20-working with-exceptions-en.md

 ```
 if you run the program now. there is no output. as u used the pass.
 this is "partly good" because the program doenst crash now!

+try and except = Gives you de power to work around exceptions to generate some code around it.

 we can use a print statement to give some output: